tomliu0415/tomcodes01.github.io/README.md

-A place to store my personal projects, which includes projects that I did when was working as an intern at Founder Securities Co., LTD, in 2025, and China Securities Co., LTD in 2026. in Beijing.
+A place to store my personal projects, which includes projects that I did when I was working as an intern at Founder Securities Co., LTD. and China Securities Co., LTD. in Beijing.